-N32-f can provide Application Level Security (ALS) as specified by PRINS in 3GPP TS 33.501 [19] between SEPPs, if negotiated using N32-c.
-PRINS, the PRotocl for N32 INterconnect Security provides the following protection functionalities: -
+If PRINS is the negotiated security policy between SEPPs, N32-f provides Application Level Security (ALS) as specified in 3GPP TS 33.501 [19].
+PRINS, the PRotocl for N32 Interconnect Security provides the following protection functionalities: -

-- Message protection of the information exchanged between NF service consumer and producer - Forwarding of the application layer protected message from a SEPP in one PMN to another PMN by way of using IPX providers on the path.
+- Message protection of the information exchanged between NF service consumer and producer - Forwarding of the application layer protected message from a SEPP in one PMN to a SEPP in another PMN by way of using IPX providers on the path.
 The IPX providers on the path may involve the insertion of content modification instructions which the receiving SEPP applies after verifying the integrity of such modification instructions.